wasp-lang/wasp/web/docs/data-model/crud.md

 We can now use the CRUD queries and actions we just specified in our client code.

-Keep reading for an example of Automatic CRUD in action, or skip ahead for the [API Reference](#api-reference)
+Keep reading for an example of Automatic CRUD in action, or skip ahead for the [API Reference](#api-reference).

 ## Example: A Simple TODO App